secureCodeBox/secureCodeBox/documentation/docs/how-tos/hooks.md

 ## Hook selector

-An alternative for more runtime hook control is the scan's [HookSelector](/docs/api/crds/scan#hookselector-optional).
-This field allows you to define which hooks to run for a scan.
+An alternative for more runtime _hook_ control is the scan's [HookSelector](/docs/api/crds/scan#hookselector-optional).
+This field allows you to define which _hooks_ to run for a scan.

-In this case, we select all hooks, except hooks with the label `ufh1`.
+In this case, we select all _hooks_, except _hooks_ with the label `ufh1`.

 ```yaml
 apiVersion: "execution.securecodebox.io/v1"